15+ Ideas for Fall Fun in the Twin Cities

-Grown-ups sometimes need a time out.
+Grown-ups sometimes need a time-out.
 Grab your sweetie or best friend and head to any of the Twin Cities Gateway’s award-winning breweries, taprooms and/or wine tasting rooms to sip and savor some together time.
-The rustic yet homey taproom at HammerHeart Brewing in Lino Lakes feels like a Scandinavian outpost.
-The poured brews celebrate Norse and Celtic history, lore and the wilderness and include some of the region’s best barrel-aged beers.
 10K Brewing in Anoka aims to make the nicest beer possible, in keeping with “Minnesota Nice” values.
 All beers use as many local ingredients and resources as possible and a new beer is produced each week.
-Alloy Brewing Company, Coon Rapids’ first brewery and taproom, produces a variety of beer styles from stouts to IPAs, European lagers and even fruit beer.
+Alloy Brewing Company, Coon Rapids’ first brewery and taproom, produces a variety of beer styles from stouts to IPAs, European lagers, and even fruit beer.
+Invictus Brewing in Blaine is known for its expansive and convenient setting near the National Sports Center.
+Try a wide variety of craft beers, plus its apple ale and seltzers.
+Come hungry and enjoy a delicious variety of food at Tipsy Steer, a locally owned spot serving up sassy brew food inside Invictus.
+Forgotten Star Brew Co. in Fridley is a brewery and taproom fashioned from a 1940s pump company that was converted to manufacturing canon for the navy during WWII.
+Enjoy its refreshing line of beers in the large indoor space or out on the seasonal patio, plus come back in the inter for ice skating, broomball and curling.
 Willow Tree Winery in Ham Lake offers a park-like setting on a family farm.
 The tasting room pours wines made from cold-climate grapes and local produce like rhubarb and strawberry.
 Cheers!

 Live artistic and musical performances entertain, inform and become shared memories.
 Whether you favor professional theatre, nationally-renowned jazz artists, or a great local band in a favorite watering hole, the Twin Cities Gateway has just the ticket.
 Enjoy “big city theatre with hometown charm” at Lyric Arts Main Street Stage in the heart of Historic Downtown Anoka.
 Take in a show (including musicals, dramas, comedies, and children’s productions) or a live music event that’s part of the “Music in the ‘Burbs” concert series.
 If a sports bar vibe better suits your comfort zone, head to Maxx Bar & Grill in Ham Lake.
 The big screens will be tuned to Minnesota Vikings games whenever possible and live bands play a variety of music every Friday and Saturday night.
 Two pet-friendly patios mean you don’t have to leave your furry best friend at home.
 Inspired by the entertaining and dining options of The Great Depression and World War II eras, Crooners Lounge and Supper Club gives the dinner-and-a-show tradition a modern spin while nodding to the past.
 Featured singers range from soloists to trios.
 Meanwhile, in Anoka at Serum’s Good Time Emporium the mix of old and new is a bit more literal.
 The circa-1885 building is filled with antiques from the 1890s while karaoke is staged every Wednesday and a rotation of musicians play live every Thursday, Friday and Saturday night.